aurielfournier/CV/Auriel_Fournier_CV.md

 ## Education

-Ph.D. in **Biological Sciences**  May 2017  - Arkansas Cooperative Fish and Wildlife Research Unit
+Ph.D. in **Biological Sciences**  - Arkansas Cooperative Fish and Wildlife Research Unit
-**University of Arkansas** Fayetteville, AR - Distinguished Doctoral Fellowship Recipient
+2017 **University of Arkansas**   - Distinguished Doctoral Fellowship Recipient

-**Phenology, Habitat Use, and the Impacts of Wetland Management on Autumn Migrating Rails in Missouri**
+Title: **Phenology, Habitat Use, and the Impacts of Wetland Management on Autumn Migrating Rails in Missouri**
 - Dr. David G. Krementz, Adviser

-- Hierarchical modeling to predict rail density and examine habitat use
-- Hiring, training and managing a four person field crew
-- Developing new survey methodology for autumn migrating rails
-- Working closely with state and federal land managers to design field experiments
-- Coordinating collaboration across US and Canada to examine rail migratory connectivity

 Bachelor of Science in **Wildlife Ecology and Management** - Minor *Remote Sensing*
 2011 **Michigan Technological University** Houghton, MI - Magna Cum Laude